Automic Vault icon Automic Vault

 Max Howell created Homebrew in 2009.

 Homebrew became the default way many macOS developers install command-line tools.
-Automic Vault comes from the same operating reality: developer machines are full of useful tools, and those tools need predictable installation, ownership, and execution boundaries.
+Automic Vault comes from a new operating reality: those tools now run under terminals, editors, automation apps, and AI agents, while their credentials often remain readable in plaintext files.

 Runtime authority